smarthomeshop/smarthomeshopio-docs/en/ultimatesensor/usage.md

 ## Inaccurate measurement of sensors

 If sensors display inaccurate readings, they may require recalibration or adjustments to their offsets.
 Detailed instructions can be found on the [calibration page](calibration).
 Note: We are not responsible for inaccuracies in readings from third-party sensors or for changes in sensor behavior due to software updates by third parties.

+## Switching between WiFi and Ethernet (PoE) Connection

+The UltimateSensor supports both WiFi and Ethernet (PoE) connections, allowing for flexible integration into your smart home setup.
+Depending on your network requirements and setup, you may choose to switch between these connection types.

+To change the connection type of your UltimateSensor, you will need to update or modify the device’s firmware:

+-	WiFi Connection: Ensure your device is within range of your WiFi router.
+If the UltimateSensor fails to connect or you need to change the WiFi network settings, you may need to reset the WiFi configuration or reconnect through the fallback hotspot mode.
+-	Ethernet (PoE) Connection: This option requires a compatible PoE switch or injector.
+Simply connect the UltimateSensor using an Ethernet cable to your PoE-enabled network equipment.
+This setup not only provides a stable network connection but also powers the device through the same cable.
+You can also use a normal Ethernet cable (without PoE) and use the USB-C for powering the device.

+For step-by-step instructions on how to switch firmware to enable these connection types, please visit the [firmware page](firmware).
+This page provides detailed guidance on configuring and updating the UltimateSensor to suit your preferred connection method.